 Assessors reviewed market sales up to January 1, 2021.
 Sales after the new year were not used to determine your new value.
-The property tax bill you receive in December of 2021 will be based on the new assessment value of your property.
+The property tax bill you received in December of 2021 was not based on the new assessment value of your property.

 Assessors don’t set tax rates.
 There are no additional taxes collected by the town during a revaluation.
 The revaluation does not change the amount of tax collected by the town, county, school district, or technical college.